-The eight artists or art groups participating in the 2014 Mayor’s Art Club are as follows:
+The eight artists or art groups who participated in the 2014 Mayor’s Art Club are as follows:

 2014 Fourth Quarter Artists >>